hwardak/DynamicDataValidation/README.md

 and manipulate system.
 The same unique employee ID can also be used as the primary identifier in any relational database, furthering the easy of manage and maintenance.

+Files...

+Employee.java
+The employee profile, suited to the needs of the client.
+Each instance stored with the local hashmap and a database.

+EmployeeRecord.java
+The Employee Hash Map and its functions are stored in this class.

+EmployeeFormAdd.java
+The Android activity that handles user input, and executes the dynamic validation process.

+employee_form.xml
+A single form, used across multiple activities (additional activities not included in this repo).
+Each activity modifies the .xml form custom to its needs.

 -Hasib Wardak